pyodide/pyodide-blog/content/posts/fpcast.md

     hidden: true # only hide on current single page
 ---

-In Pyodide v0.19, we can finally support a recursion depth of at least the native default of 1000.
+In Pyodide v0.19, we can finally support the default recursion depth of 1000.
 Here's a graph by browser and Pyodide version:

 {{< figure src="/recursion_depth.png" title="Default recusion depth by version" >}}